-A management fee of 1% per annum of the Gross Asset Value (GAV) of each fund, calculated at each time the unit price is calculated and payable monthly in arrears.
+Premium Income Fund: 0.75% per annum of the GAV of the fund

 The maximum management fee that can be charged is 5% per annum.
 We will notify you in advance if we increase the fee.

 Performance-based fee

 A performance-based fee is charged when we beat the high water mark and achieve the Hurdle Rate (both terms are explained below).